-Laura A. Hernández joined the faculty of Baylor Law School in 2008 following 11 years as a litigator.
+Laura A. Hernández joined the faculty of Baylor Law in 2008 following 11 years as a litigator.
 She teaches Immigration Law, Insurance Law, Civil Rights Actions and Separation of Church and State.

 Professor Hernández attended Stanford University, where she graduated with a B.A. in Economics and a B.A. in Communications.
 She attended law school at Southern Methodist University.
 Among many other honors at SMU, she was named the Sarah T. Hughes Law Scholar for the Class of 1996, a full scholarship awarded by the Dallas Bar Foundation.